erlang/otp/erts/emulator/internal_doc/beam_makeops.md

 the atom `false` is written as `am_false`.
 The atom must be listed in `atom.names`.

+As a special case, `a=$MODULE` will evaluate to the atom for the current module (the module being loaded).

 Here is an example showing how values can be specified:

     bs_put_utf32 Fail=j Flags=u Src=s =>